ccano/cc2223/practice2/REAME.md

 For this you will need the following in terms of platforms/tools to install:

 - Install microk8s (or minikube).
-- Install a RAS platform: OpenFaaS or OpenWisk on top of the Kubernetes platform above.
+- Install a RAS platform: OpenFaaS on top of the Kubernetes platform above.

 Having done this, you will then need to create the role within the platform and add it to the role platform catalog.